kevgo/tricorder/README.md

   sets up missing formatters or linters, updates all existing tool versions
 - `mt fix`: run all formatters and fixers
 - `mt check`: run all checkers and linters that do not change code,
+  - errors if there is a stack in the codebase that isn't configured
+    - this helps add tooling in the same PR that adds the new language
   - auto-updates if something is outdated
 - `mt check --ci`: check command to be run on CI
   - fails if something is outdated
+- checks whether it is outdated concurrently with running the tools
+- fails tests to signal that it is too outdated and needs to be updated

 CLI flags: